sst/guide/_chapters/sharing-api-endpoint-between-services.md

 But `/carts/{cartId}/checkout` has already been created in the `checkout-api` service.
 So if you were to deploy this new service, CloudFormation will fail and complain that the resource already exists.

 You **HAVE TO** import `/carts/{cartId}/checkout` from the `checkout-api`, so the new service will only need to create the `/carts/{cartId}/checkout/xyz` part.

+Now we are done organizing our services and we are ready to deploy them.
+To recap, our jobs services share a resource — an SNS topic.
+And our API services share a resource as well — the API Gatway endpoint.
+Next we'll look at how to deploy services with dependencies.